For a more comprehensive take on delays, see our Best Delay Pedals, by Type article.

 And here’s the full list of pedals from this category with descriptions and links to videos, in the gallery below:

-Best Multi-Mode Delays with Smaller Footprint (and fewer features)
+Best Multi-Mode Delays with Smaller Case (fewer features)

 For those who are happy with a scaled-down (and significantly more affordable) version of these workhorse devices, there are several compact or semi-compact delays that offer many features of the powerhouse delays we included in the first list.
-In some cases (Electro-Harmonix, TC Electronic and Line 6) these share the same algorithms of their bigger siblings.
+In some cases (Electro-Harmonix, TC Electronic, and Line 6) these share the same algorithms as their bigger siblings.

 And the full list with descriptions and links to videos in the gallery below: